April 22, 2024

 If yes, which group?
 How does under-representation affect your community?

-To write a competitive essay we suggest you to tailor your essays to reflect USC Keck's mission.
-If you feel a bit lost when it comes to defining who you are in a few sentences, you may write a whole page to begin with, and then take a peek back to spot the sentences that really get to the heart of who you truly are.
+To write a competitive essay, you need to tailor your essay to reflect USC Keck's mission.
+If you feel a bit lost when it comes to defining who you are in a few sentences, you may write a whole page, to begin with and then take a peek back to spot the sentences that really get to the heart of who you truly are.

 Plus, you should demonstrate your maturity by openly acknowledging and learning from setbacks.
 It's about embracing challenges, understanding their lessons, and using them to evolve and grow.